tim-projects/aegis-tui/README.md

 # aegis-cli

-An unoffical command-line interface (CLI) tool for viewing Aegis Authenticator Time-based One-Time Passwords (TOTP).
+An unoffical interactive command-line interface (CLI) tool for viewing Aegis Authenticator Time-based One-Time Passwords (TOTP).

 **Note:** This tool is primarily a viewer and does not support editing or creating new OTP codes.

-The main official phone app that generates the backup files this CLI app uses is here: https://getaegis.app/
+For that use the official app here: https://getaegis.app/

 ### Example Output